Word List - 2015

 Word List - 2013

-Lauren Matz Wins 2014 National Senior Spelling Bee
+Welcome to the National Senior Spelling Bee website!

 The National Senior Spelling Bee is open to anyone 50 years old or older.
 This orthographic contest will entertain and challenge you.
 You'll meet like-minded folks and compete with some of the best spellers in the nation.
 There are cash prizes for the winners, but the biggest remuneration is loads of fun.